levina-anna/Bookstore/README.md

 ![Screenshot](https://github.com/levina-anna/levina-anna.github.io/raw/main/images/Bookstore.png)

+## API Integration

+- **Product and Category Data**: The application fetches and displays products and categories from the API.

 ## Features

 - **Category Filtering**: Allow customers to filter books by categories, making it effortless for them to find their